 Essential, and Commonly Overlooked, Terms to a Divorce Settlement Agreement

 Once the basics have been addressed, spouses should begin to discuss how to distribute assets, debts, support obligations, and child custody.
-This will be the bulk of the DSA.
+This will be the bulk of the Divorce Settlement Agreement.

 It should be noted that the key to successful agreements requires being both detailed-oriented and open.
-The most common issue that stems from DSAs is where the agreement lacks specificity or fails to address an issue altogether.
+The most common issue that stems from such documents is where the agreement lacks specificity or fails to address an issue altogether.

-When spouses can openly communicate about their finances and desires, they are more likely to create a mutually-satisfactory and detailed DSA as well as avoid future conflict.
+When spouses can openly communicate about their finances and desires, they are more likely to create a mutually-satisfactory and detailed Agreement as well as avoid future conflict.

 Martial versus Separate Property

-Only marital property will be subject to the DSA, while separate property will remain with the owner-spouse.
+Only marital property will be subject to division in the paperwork, while separate property will remain with the owner-spouse unless decided otherwise by them.
 As a general matter, marital property is all property, real and personal, acquired during the marriage with marital funds.
 Separate property, on the other hand, is any property acquired prior to the marriage, or, in some states, also the property acquired after a formal separation.
 Additionally, separate property includes gifts and inheritance acquired either before or during a marriage, as well as property in one spouse’s name only in common-law states.